Misakau/Misakau.github.io/_pages/about.md

 Hi!
 I am Xun Wang (汪洵 in Chinese).

-I am currently a first-year Ph.D. student at [Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University](https://iiis.tsinghua.edu.cn/en/), where I am advised by Prof. [Longbo Huang](https://people.iiis.tsinghua.edu.cn/~huang/index.html).
-Prior to my Ph.D., I earned a Bachelor of Science degree from Nanjing University in 2024.
+I am currently a first-year Ph.D. student at [Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University](https://iiis.tsinghua.edu.cn/en/), where I am fortunate to be advised by Prof. [Longbo Huang](https://people.iiis.tsinghua.edu.cn/~huang/index.html).
+Prior to this, I earned a Bachelor of Science degree from Nanjing University in 2024.

 I am generally interested in AI for Decisions, especially for Reinforcement Learning (RL) algorithms and their applications.